tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started a new project.
 I'll build an ecommerce website.
 To start I'm learning how to use dbdiagram to create my database, tables and their relations.
 I also started to design the web application.

 **Thoughts**: I'll build this ecommerce website to learn how to create user logins, dashboard, and maybe try to implement a payment method with javascript full-stack.

+### Day 66 July 19, 2020

+**Today's Progress**: Today I advanced in my new project of an ecommerce.
+I started to build the form to add a new product to the site.
+I learned about the vantage of using async await and promises rather than callback functions.

+**Thoughts**: Async await let the code very clean.
+I'm so sad that I didn't learn this before.
+But now that I know, I'm improving my skills!